lynndz3/bookbound/README.md

 ## The Why

 I read too fast.
-It's not a good thing.
-People should savor their books.
+(It's not a good thing.
+People should savor their books.)

-But I don't - I crush them.
-And so, I always need a new book.
+But because I read too fast, I always need a new book.
 Every couple of weeks I'm emailing, texting, calling my friends and family:

 > "Hey what are you reading now?
 Do you like it?"